snusri/TitanicDisasterPrediction/README.md

-This repo is for Kaggle.
+This repo is for Kaggle competition: Titanic Machine Learning from Disaster.